Clwb Ifor Bach: History

 Clwb Ifor Bach has existed since 1983 and was founded by Cymdeithas Clwb Cymraeg Caerdydd, a society formed with the purpose of establishing a Welsh language social club.
 The new venue was created inside a former British Legion club on Womanby Street.
 The chair was Welsh politician Owen John Thomas.
 The club is named for Ifor Bach, a famous rebel leader against English rule in the 12th century.

 In 2017 planning permission was granted to create a Wetherspoons hotel opposite the club and planning permission was also submitted to build six apartments next door.
-With worries that complaints about noise would threaten Clwb Ifor Bach and The Moon Club's existence, the 'Save Womanby Street' campaign was launched by Thom Bentley and Ewan Moor.
+With worries that noise complaints would threaten Clwb Ifor Bach and The Moon Club's existence, the 'Save Womanby Street' campaign was launched by Thom Bentley and Ewan Moor.
 Following support from Cardiff Council and the local MP's, plans for the flats were withdrawn in September.
 The Welsh Government said it would consider new planning laws to protect music venues.

 The building

 The club is contained within an unassuming three-storey building.
 There is a bar, stage and dance floor on each level, varying in size from level to level.
 The top floor is the largest.
 The physical fabric of the club underwent a fairly major overhaul in the 1990s.

-In early 2019 Clwb Ifor Bach announced plans to take over the derelict site next door to create new 500-capacity and 300-capacity venues.
-Cardiff Council had acquired the next door site and would lease it to the club.
+In early 2019, Clwb Ifor Bach announced plans to take over the derelict site next door to create new 500-capacity and 300-capacity venues.
+Cardiff Council had acquired the site next door and would lease it to the club.
 Designs are by architects Nissen Richards Studio.

 Events

 There are regular performances of live music on the club's stages.
-There are also regular themed music nights on a week-to-week basis, during which one of the club's floors may be given over to a particular musical genre for an evening.
-The range of music played is very wide, and includes reggae, folk, hip-hop, pop, rock, dubstep, drum and bass, house, electro, Welsh and more.
+There are also regular themed music nights weekly, during which one of the club's floors may be given over to a particular musical genre for an evening.
+The range of music played is extensive, including genres such as reggae, folk, hip-hop, pop, rock, dubstep, drum and bass, house, electro, Welsh, and more.

-In 2014 the club started holding comedy performances from established stand up and sketch comedians, usually on week nights.
+In 2014, the club started holding comedy performances from established stand-up and sketch comedians, usually on weeknights.